sisyphsu/retree-java/README.md

 `dateparser` is a smart and high-performance date parser library, it supports hundreds of different format, nearly all format that we used.

-`dateparser` use `retree` to perform the matching operation of lots of different date patterns, even if `dateparser` have thundreds of predefined regular expressions, but it still can parse date very fast(1000~1500ns).
+`dateparser` use `retree` to perform the matching operation of lots of different date patterns.

+Even if `dateparser` have thundreds of predefined regular expressions, it still can parse date very fast(1000~1500ns).

 # Performance & Benchmark